spamegg1/reviews/README.md

 You will write TONS AND TONS of queries.
 Some of the exercises are quite hard!
 Mainly because query languages are so unexpressive, while these hard exercises are asking you to do things in a more general-purpose-programming-language kind of way.
 You will get sick and tired of these queries.
 Some of the mini-courses don't have any exercises, they are just over in half an hour or so.
 Some courses have multiple choice quizzes and exams.
 They let you try as many times as you want.

-*Spam's recommendation:* Don't take it, even when it comes back online on edX.
-I think this (writing hundreds and thousands of query exercises) is the wrong way to learn databases.
+*Spam's recommendation:* Probably this is as good as a pure Databases course can be made.
+But I think this (writing hundreds and thousands of query exercises) is a wrong way to learn databases.
 Learn it by doing a web project instead.
+You don't have to take all 14 mini-courses; take the most relevant, important ones (SQL, JSON).

 ### <a name="graphics"></a> Computer Graphics
 https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x